 The borrower will receive different types of notifications depending on what information is on file for each borrower.
 We would recommend that you log into the StudentAid.gov website and verify your email account and cell phone number listed for your account.
 You will need your FSA ID to get access to that information.

-The most common notification will be email, text, and some phone calls.
+The most common notifications methods will be email, text, and some phone calls.
 You should also want to review your loan servicer account information.

 Initial Email Notification

 The initial email subject notification will state Your Student Loans: Current 0% Interest Is Not Permanent.
 The sender will be email@example.com.
 You may want to check your SPAM or Junk mail depending on your email privacy settings.

 Here are the major items that will begin on January 1 for all federal student loans:

 - Federal Loan Interest rates will no longer be 0.

 - Federal Loan Interest rates will return to the interest rates that were in effect on March 13.

 - Loans will start being charged their stated interest rate depending on the loan type.

 - Repayment of student loans will start using the March 13 data unless you made changes during the CARES Act period.